Rescue and recovery effort after the September 11 attacks on the World Trade Center: Firefighters

-Firefighters from the New York City Fire Department rushed to the World Trade Center minutes after the first plane struck the North Tower.
+Firefighters from the New York City Fire Department (FDNY) rushed to the World Trade Center minutes after the first plane struck the North Tower.
 Chief Joseph W. Pfeifer and his crew with Battalion 1 were among the first on the scene (Battalion 1 was the first Unit to notify the Manhattan Central Office.).
-Engine 10 and Ladder 10 were also some of the first on scene, due to the fact that their firehouse was right across the street from the Towers.
+Engine 10 and Ladder 10 were also some of the first on scene because their firehouse was directly across the street from the Towers.
 At 8:50 a.m., an Incident Command Post was established in the lobby of the North Tower.
-By 9:00 a.m., shortly before United Airlines Flight 175 hit the South Tower, the FDNY chief had arrived and took over command of the response operations.
-Due to falling debris and safety concerns, he moved the incident command center to a spot located across West Street, but numerous fire chiefs remained in the lobby which continued to serve as an operations post where alarms, elevators, communications systems, and other equipment were operated.
+By 9:00 a.m., shortly before United Airlines Flight 175 hit the South Tower, the FDNY chief had arrived and taken over command of the response operations.
+Concerned about falling debris, he moved the incident command center to a spot located across West Street, but numerous fire chiefs remained in the lobby which continued to serve as an operations post where alarms, elevators, communications systems, and other equipment were operated.
 The initial response by the FDNY was on rescue and evacuation of building occupants, which involved sending firefighters up to assist people that were trapped in elevators and elsewhere.
 Firefighters were also required to ensure all floors were completely evacuated.

 Numerous staging areas were set up near the World Trade Center, where responding fire units could report and get deployment instructions.
 However, many firefighters arrived at the World Trade Center without stopping at the staging areas, partly because at 8:48 a.m.
 Battalion 1 transmitted a Third Alarm and ordered third alarm units to the Staging Area and second alarm units to the Towers.
 As a result, many chiefs could not keep track of the whereabouts of their units.
 Numerous firefighters reported directly to the building lobbies and were ordered by those commanding the operating post to proceed into the building.